KupferJ/myFlix-Angular-client/README.md

 ● Upon clicking on a particular movie, users are taken to a single movie view, where additional movie details is displayed.
 The single movie view contains the following additional features:   <br>
-     ○ A button that when clicked takes a user to the ​ director view​, where details about the director of that particular movie will be displayed. <br>
+<space> ○ A button that when clicked takes a user to the ​ director view​, where details about the
+director of that particular movie will be displayed. <br>
-     ○ A button that when clicked takes a user to the ​ genre view​, where details about that particular genre of the movie will be displayed. <br>
+<space> ○ A button that when clicked takes a user to the ​ genre view​, where details about that
+particular genre of the movie will be displayed. <br>
 ● Users have the ability to add movies to their favorites and view, as well as edit them in a designated view. <br>
 ● Users can edit their personal information and delete their account. <br>